hcsubser/Blender-AppImage/README.md

-Here is the link to the official page: https://www.blender.org/ there you can find official releases of Blender for Linux (packed in a .tar.gz archive), Windows and MacOS as well as the source code to the software and to the licence.
+Here is the link to the official page: https://www.blender.org/ there you can find official releases of Blender for Linux (packed in a .tar.gz archive), Windows and MacOS as well as the source code of the software and details about the licence.